EpicEric/sandhole/book/src/exposing_your_first_service.md

 # Exposing your first service

 Once you have [an authorized public key](./configuration.md#adding-users-and-admins) in Sandhole, you can expose a local service.
-Assuming that your local HTTP service is running on port 3000, and that Sandhole is listening on `sandhole.com.br:2222`, all you have to do is run
+Assuming that your local HTTP service is running on port 3000, and that Sandhole is listening on `sandhole.com.br:2222`, all you have to do is run:

 ```bash
 ssh -i /your/private/key -p 2222 -R 80:localhost:3000 sandhole.com.br
 ```

 Yep, that's it!
 Sandhole will log that HTTP is being served for you on a certain subdomain, and you can access the URL printed to the console to see that your service is available to the public.

+You'll also receive logs about each incoming HTTP request if the administrator hasn't disabled the logging option.

 ## Requesting multiple tunnels